Company Explainer Video: The 2026 Guide

 Traditional agencies fit focused, high-attention projects

-Agencies are often the right choice when the assignment is large, visible, and contained.
+An agency is often the right choice when the assignment is large, visible, and contained.
 A rebrand launch, a fundraising video, or a flagship homepage explainer can justify a dedicated outside team and a bigger creative development process.

 An ongoing creative team fits recurring production needs